Negeri Sembilan: Modern history

-Negeri Sembilan endured Japanese occupation in World War II between 1942 and 1945, joined the Federation of Malaya in 1948, and became a state of Malaysia in 1963.
+In the first half of the 20th century, rural Negeri Sembilan saw large deforestation due to demand for natural rubber (Hevea brasiliensis); 6,188 plantations were counted in 1903 and were 396,065 counted in 1939.
+It was occupied by the Japanese in World War II between 1942 and 1945, joined the Federation of Malaya in 1948 and became a state of Malaysia in 1963.

-In the 1990s and 2000s, Seremban and Nilai attracted people who moved in from the overcrowded towns of the Klang Valley.
-These two cities also became the sites of new factories and industrial parks, accelerating the development of the state into modern times.
+In the 1970s and 1980s, towns like Rembau grew rapidly from the migration of villagers who no longer farmed rice; rice farming disappeared from most villages across the state by the 1990s.
+In the 1990s and 2000s, Seremban and Nilai attracted people who migrated from the overcrowded towns of the Klang Valley area.
+These two cities also became home to new factories and industrial parks, contributing to the state's modern development.

-On 9 September 2009, the Ministry of Housing and Local Government approved the state capital of Seremban's application to become a city (Bandar Raya), as it had attracted enough people to become large.
-In order for that to happen, its city council had to be merged with the Nilai Municipal Council.
-After several times when it was postponed, Seremban achieved the status of a city on 20 January 2020.
-Later that year on 9 November, Negeri Sembilan was subjected to the Movement Control Order lockdown due to increasing COVID-19 infections.
+On 9 September 2009, the Ministry of Housing and Local Government approved the state capital of Seremban's application to become a city (Bandar Raya), as it had experienced significant population growth.
+To make this possible, its city council had to be merged with the Nilai Municipal Council.
+After several postponements, Seremban officially attained city status on 20 January 2020.

+Negeri Sembilan was placed under the Movement Control Order lockdown due to increasing COVID-19 infections.